 Obtain Sponsorship from the Family Member

 Before you can apply for a green card, an “immigrant visa” must be available.
 An immigrant visa is a permanent visa that allows a foreign national to permanently live and work in the United States (provided he/she stays within the rules).
 It’s also known as permanent resident status.
-Every U.S. permanent resident is provided a permanent resident card, best known as a green card.
+USCIS provides every U.S. permanent resident with a permanent resident card, best known as a green card.

-You’ll need your family member to request an immigrant visa be made available to you.
-This is known as the process of filing an immigrant petition.
+Your family member must begin by requesting an immigrant visa be made available to you.
+Specifically, the process starts by filing an immigrant petition.
 Regardless of your family-based category — immediate relative or family preference – the process begins with the U.S. citizen or permanent resident filing Form I-130, Petition for Alien Relative, with the U.S. government.
+Use Form I-130 to establish the existence of a qualifying relationship and to make a request for a visa to be set aside.

 Other classes of admission have different petitions.
 For example, there is an alien worker petition (Form I-140), special immigrant petition (I-360) and a refugee/asylee relative petition (I-730).